-The World Coatings Council continues to send least one representative to the UNSCEGHS Meetings held twice annually in Geneva, Switzerland.
-At these meetings, the council’s representatives get a chance to meet the environmental, health, and safety representatives from member countries who work on each revision of the GHS.
+The World Coatings Council sends representatives to the UNSCEGHS Meetings held twice annually in Geneva, Switzerland.
+At these meetings, the council’s representatives meet the environmental, health, and safety representatives from member countries who work on each revision of the GHS.
 The council can submit white papers to support its member associations’ viewpoints on certain technical issues before the UNSCEGHS.
 Input from council representatives has been well-received by the UNSCEGHS.

 For more information:

 Volatile Organic Compounds (VOC)